 Special care should be given to organizational change.
 The change in roles and responsibilities must be clearly defined.
 Of special consideration will be ownership of the final forecast as most inventory optimization software has demand planning capability that is duplicative if the organization already uses a system for forecasting.
 A rationalization of IT systems will have implications for the forecast ownership.
 Attention should also be given to align metrics and incentives to drive the desired behavior.
 Overall, the migration to an SI&OP process is a complicated initiative that requires not only process and system expertise but also focus on the soft issues of people management to ensure a successful launch.

 Like all business practices, S&OP has evolved over the years.
 While many companies may be following all of the prescribed steps of a best-in-class S&OP process, there may be capabilities not being utilized.
 Most notably, the optimization of inventory planning based on service-level targets is often overlooked in a traditional S&OP process.
 The next evolution of S&OP is the integration of inventory optimization capabilities.
 Inventory optimization provides companies with a scientific approach to dynamically plan inventory to meet desired service levels.
 It is the inclusion of this service-level planning that makes SI&OP a more effective planning process than traditional S&OP.

 A robust S&OP process is the building block upon which to add inventory optimization and create an integrated SI&OP process.
 The company that extends its capability beyond S&OP to SI&OP will reap the benefits of lowered working capital investment, improved service levels and increased sales.

-About the Author: Mike Valentine is Director, Supply Chain Design & Innovation at UTi Worldwide, Long Beach, Calif., a global logistics provider of inventory optimization services.
+Mike Valentine is Director, Supply Chain Design & Innovation at UTi Worldwide, Long Beach, Calif., a global logistics provider specializing in inventory optimization services.
 Reach him at email@example.com.